tangqi/tangqi.github.io/src/team.md

 ### PhD students at other universities
 * <ins>Emmanouil (Manolis) G. Drimalas</ins>, Department of Physics, University of Arizona, 2024–present
-    * Manolis has been supported by LANL LDRD and NASA.
-He has taken multiple interns at LANL.
+    * Manolis has been supported by LANL and NASA.
+He has taken multiple internships at LANL.
-    * My role: co-advisor with Federico Fraschetti (CfA at Harvard, primary) and Chengkun Huang.
+    * My role: co-advisor with Federico Fraschetti (CfA at Harvard, primary)
 * <ins>Mandela B. Quashie</ins>, Department of CMSE, Michigan State University, 2023–present
-    * Mandela has been supported by ASCR and Center for Nonlinear Studies.
-He has taken multiple interns at LANL.
+    * Mandela has been supported by ASCR and LANL.
+He has taken multiple internships at LANL.
-    * My role: co-advisor with Andrew Christlieb (MSU, primary) and Josh Burby.
+    * My role: co-advisor with Andrew Christlieb (MSU, primary)

 ### Master's students at GT
 * <ins>Alexander (Alex) de Magalhaes</ins>, School of CSE, 2025–present
     * Alex earned his B.A. in Physics from Wesleyan University.
     * Alex has been supported by Georgia Tech OSPO and ASCR.
-    * My role: thesis advisor
+    * My role: MS thesis advisor

 ### Undergraduate students at GT
 * <ins>Jiya Varma</ins>, Computer Science, 2025–present